 In some groups the winner is paid by all the other players on a scale depending on the winning hand.
 In 25 cent Paiute a Paiute wins 25 cents from each opponent, 3/3 50 cents each, 4/2 75 cents, straight flush or Royal Flush $1.00 each, Five of a Kind $1.25 each.
 In this version, any call on a player's first turn pays double, so in practice the lowest payment is 50 cents each for a Paiute on the first round or a 3/3 later (unless you are playing the variation that allows Paiute after the first round).

-A short description of Paiute was published in 2002 in the United Poker Forum.
+Archive copy of a short description of Paiute published in 2002 in the United Poker Forum.